Induction Hob Recipe: How to Pan-Fry Salmon (Crispy Skin Guide)

 • Starting with a cold pan

-• Moving the salmon too early
+• Moving the salmon too soon

 • Using too much oil

-• Cooking on heat that’s too high
+• Cooking on heat that is too high

 Why Use an Induction Hob for Salmon?

-• Precise temperature control prevents overcooking
+• Precise temperature control helps prevent overcooking

 Recommended Induction Hobs